katabase/Data_extraction/README.md

 ## Examples / Data to play with

-You can find in some pdf to test our modesl in the [`_example_examples`](https://github.com/katabase/GROBID_Dictionaries/blob/master/DOCUMENTATION.md) folder.
+You can find in some pdf to test our models in the [`_example_examples`](https://github.com/katabase/GROBID_Dictionaries/blob/master/DOCUMENTATION.md) folder.

 ## Credits